lehy/ocaml-sklearn/README.md

-# Bindings to Python's scikit-learn for OCaml
+# scikit-learn for OCaml, version %%OCAML_SKLEARN_FULL_VERSION%%

-This OCaml library allows using Python's scikit-learn/sklearn machine learning library.
+ocaml-sklearn allows using Python's [scikit-learn](https://scikit-learn.org/) machine learning library from OCaml.

+**The current API is not complete.
+It covers most parts of scikit-learn and what is accessible should work, but some functionalities may be hard to use or inaccessible yet.**

 ## Example